 II.F.1.
 The Permittee shall only accept used oil or oily water, subject to R315-15 of the Utah Administrative Code that has halogen concentrations less than 1,000 ppm (recorded on used oil transporter shipping document).
 Used oil with halogen concentrations between 1,000 ppm and 4,000 ppm may be accepted for processing, if the Permittee rebuts the hazardous waste presumption (II.F.7) or has documentation (analytical data) from a prior used oil handler that the used oil is not a hazardous waste.
 The Permittee shall attach any analytical results used to rebut the hazardous waste presumption to the shipping documents.

 II.F.2.
 The Permittee may document halogen content of outgoing used oil on shipment delivery records through either analytical testing or using “generator knowledge.”
-The Permittee shall have information on filewhich is sufficient, as determined by the Director, to support the use of generator knowledge.
+The Permittee shall have sufficient information on file, as determined by the Director, to support the use of generator knowledge.

 II.F.3.
 The Permittee shall obtain analytical data from the used oil transporter that confirms the PCB concentration of the used oil is less than 50 mg/kg (ppm), prior to accepting used transformer oil.